 Red Dhow, Queen of Musandam & Yellow Dhow features:

-- Year round 6-7 night dive safaris to Musandam Peninsula
+- Year round 6-7 night dive safaris to the Musandam Peninsula

 - Battery charging station